-In addition to randomization stratification factors (Section 7.1) and baseline for diseaserelated clinical laboratory assessments, the following baseline characteristics of the underlying disease will be summarized based on the data entered in the eCRF:
+In addition to randomization stratification factors (Section 7.1) and baseline for diseaserelated clinical laboratory assessments (Section 7.6.3.2,

+, the following baseline characteristics of the underlying disease will be summarized based on the data entered in the eCRF:

-- Transfusion burden (number of RBC units transfused in the 24-week period before randomization) in categories: 0, 1-2, 3-5, >5. - Splenectomy status (Yes, No; if Yes, age of splenectomy) - Prior cholecystectomy status (Yes, No; if Yes, age of cholecystectomy) - Prior Iron chelation status (Yes, No); the status is "Yes" if a subject has received chelation therapy within 1 year (365 days) before randomization - Prior hydroxyurea status (Yes, No) - DXA scan results by location (hip and spine): BMD and their corresponding T-scores and Z-scores.
+- Pretransfusion Hb threshold.
+A pretransfusion Hb threshold will be determined for each subject based on transfusion history.
+The pretransfusion Hb threshold is defined as the mean of all documented pretransfusion Hb concentration values recorded for the RBC transfusions administered during the 24-week period before randomization - 24-week baseline transfusion burden as defined in Section 6.3.4.1 (≤12 RBC units, >12 RBC units) - Splenectomy status (Yes, No; if Yes, age of splenectomy) - Prior cholecystectomy status (Yes, No; if Yes, age of cholecystectomy) - Prior Iron chelation status (Yes, No); the status is "Yes" if a subject has received chelation therapy within 1 year (365 days) before randomization - Prior hydroxyurea status (Yes, No) - DXA scan results by location (hip and spine): BMD and their corresponding Tscores and Z-scores.
 Frequency of subjects with worst T-score in 3 categories (≤-2.5, >-2.5-<-1, ≥-1.0) by location and across the two locations.